How to find publishing and journalism graduate jobs

 Your chance of success will always be greater if you give it a go than if you never even try.

 If there are no vacancies on an organisation’s website, you can apply speculatively by sending a CV and covering letter .
-If there are not currently any opportunities, the employer might contact you when something comes up in the future.
+If the employer is not currently able to offer you any opportunities, they might contact you when something comes up in the future.
 Don’t let fear of rejection put you off; remember that your chance of success will always be greater if you give it a go than if you never even try.

 Applying speculatively gives you more options than if you only apply when you see a vacancy advertised.
 This is true in any sector, but speculative applications are even more useful for those trying to break into journalism and publishing.
 That’s because there are so few organised graduate schemes and ad hoc vacancies might not exist in your preferred geographical region or area of work.
 Some organisations only advertise jobs for experienced candidates as their entry-level roles already receive enough interest through speculative applications.